sevilgurkan/web-configs/packages/prettier-config/README.md

 ## Usage

-FMSS’s shared prettier config comes bundled in `@fmss/prettier-config`.
 To enable these rules, add a `prettier` property in your `package.json` and reference this shared config as follows:

 ```
 "prettier": "@fmss/prettier-config"